sunrise-choir/sunrise-social-android-app/README.md

 If you need to extend the go code, follow the [instructions]() in the readme to build bindings with [go-mobile](https://github.com/golang/go/wiki/Mobile).

 You need to manually copy the generated bindings into this project.
+Copy the `.aar` and `.jar` files in the `app` folder of the go project into the app folder of this project eg: In the go project directory: `cp app/* <path-to-this-repo>/app`

 ## Doing the first onboarding after an install.